totaljs/jComponent/readme.md

 // or can import scripts (.js) or styles (.css). `insert` arguments (default: true) wraps
 // new content into the <div data-component-imported="RANDOM_NUMBER" element otherwise replaces
 // content of target element.
-// If the URL starts with `!` then the content will downloaded only one time.
+// If the URL starts with `ONCE http://...` then the content will downloaded only one time.

 $.components.dirty(path, [value]);